MetOffice/CSET/docs/source/contributing/documentation.rst

 * Reference section listing the :doc:`recipe </usage/operator-recipes>` used to provide functionality and links to relevant :py:mod:`CSET.operators`,
 * Example of requirements for running recipe using ``cset bake`` to generate outputs on the command-line,
 * List of configuration options required to enable relevant output via the ``cset_workflow``,
 * Minimal python example code to replicate output of ``cset bake`` or workflow settings by directly calling CSET operators inline.
-The python code auto-generates an image file that is captured in the gallery output via `Sphinx-gallery`_.
+The python code auto-generates an image file that is captured in the gallery output via `Sphinx-Gallery`_.
 Python codes make use of sample data files.

 To add a *new gallery page*, copy any of the existing pages available in a relevant section, and update all details based on the copied template.
 Examples are available in the following path: